Their Story: The Atari ST, James Norris' Timeless Passion for Retro Computing and Music Production

 The French GemTos ATARI based convention has now become something of a regular meeting after what, maybe 3 or even 4 succesful editions?
 Anyway here come some info about the 2026 edition to be held somewhere in May (no date announced yet).
 However it gives you some time to prepare a contribution for another friendly ATARI convention.

 In previous years, some of the Polish Last Party compo releases turned out to reveal as hidden gems.
 As I remembered some great Atari XL/XE pictures from last year (have a look - they are awesome!), I was already curious how the compo would turn out this time.
-And in this year's editon we also got a number of creative and quite nostalgic artwork again, many of them including references to the world of Atari 8-Bit.
+And in this year's edition we also got a number of creative and quite nostalgic artwork again, many of them including references to the world of Atari 8-Bit.

 Let's have a look: